PanosEconomou/notes/Quantum_Fields/Boundaries.md

 ## In the Partition Function of a CFT

 So what about conformal transformations?
-T